-- Learn how to navigate your financing options: Venturize
+- Learn how to navigate your financing options with Venturize

-- Find a community development financial institution: CDFI Finder
+- Find a community development financial institution using the CDFI Finder

 Loans for businesses can come from banks, credit unions, private lenders, or community development financial institutions (CDFIs).
 Here are some resources, services and tools that can help you figure out what kind of loan is best for you, and how to get your documents and plans in order so that you can apply successfully and pay your loans back without accumulating big fees.
 Learn about the fundamental rights you should insist on from a lender, and the lenders that have pledged to uphold them on Borrowers Bill of Rights.